Let's just say this huge gator didn't like to eat slowly.

 Owens estimates the record gator ate the animals a few days prior to being killed by hunter Mandy Stokes and fellow gator hunters Aug.
 16. The team fought with the beast on the Alabama River for five hours before Stokes delivered a finishing blow with a shotgun to the gator's skull.

-The worldwide media have focused their attention on the gator, as it is a contender for the world record American alligator.
+The worldwide media focused their attention on the gator, as it was a contender for the world record American alligator.
 The current record is a 14.8-foot, 880-pound alligator taken near Lufkin, Texas, in 2008.